-Brian Eastwood, lead analyst for this research, recently hosted a webinar sharing some of the key trends and findings from this report.
-You can watch the webinar here.
+This report is now offered free of charge – simply fill out the form at the bottom of the page.
+Brian Eastwood, lead analyst for this research, hosted a webinar sharing some of the key trends and findings from this report – view on-demand here.

 Patient relationship management (PRM) is broadly defined as using multiple modes of outreach to help patients manage their health and coordinate their care in a disjointed care delivery system, all while living their daily lives.
 As payer and provider business models and technology strategies continue to converge under value-based care (VBC), PRM will shift from a task managed solely by provider organizations to a collaborative effort that involves providers, payers, and any third parties working on their behalf.